jacogr/w4/README.md

 - [m4](https://en.wikipedia.org/wiki/M4_(computer_language)) - Used for macro processing, specifically around includes for sources.
 It should be included if you are using a unix-y OS.
 - [awk](https://en.wikipedia.org/wiki/AWK) - Provides some cleanups for sources when combined.
 As with m4, it should be availble on a unix-y OS.
 - [find](https://en.wikipedia.org/wiki/Find_(Unix)) - Used in the Makefile to build a source list, standard on unix-y OS.
+- [python3](https://https://www.python.org/) - Used to embed the expanded Forth sources into the WAT
 - [wat2wasm & wasmopt](https://github.com/WebAssembly/wabt) - Used to build the WAT sources.
 - (optional) [node](https://nodejs.org/en) - Used to run the included `w4.js` sample (other language bridges should follow).